 sudo apt update sudo apt install -y php-gd php-json php-mysql php-curl php-mbstring php-intl php-imagick php-xml php-zip php-sqlite3

-Now, we will install Apache web server and MariaDB server for Nextcloud.
+Now, we will install the Apache web server and MariaDB server for Nextcloud.

-You need to enable few modules to get NextCloud work properly.
+You need to enable a few modules to get NextCloud work properly.

 sudo a2enmod rewrite

 You can also enable additional Apache modules.

 sudo a2enmod headers sudo a2enmod dir sudo a2enmod env sudo a2enmod mime

 NextCloud offers you the zipped archives for server admin’s to download and manually set it up on top of a LAMP stack.

 cd /tmp/ wget https://download.nextcloud.com/server/releases/latest.tar.bz2 tar -jxvf latest.tar.bz2 sudo mv nextcloud /var/www/html/ sudo mkdir /var/www/html/nextcloud/data